Construction is underway on a new Aldi

 The company will move into the site of a former gasworks, next to the leisure centre, on Exning Road.

-An Aldi spokesperson said: “Construction is now underway for our new store in Newmarket, which we plan to open in Autumn next year.
+An Aldi spokesman said: “Construction is now underway for our new store in Newmarket, which we plan to open in autumn next year.
 This will create up to 50 jobs and enable local people to shop and save closer to home.”

 The store will be have a sales floor area of 1,254 square metres and parking for 119 cars.